johnnyturpin/max-midi-learn/README.md

 ![max-midi-learn](http://i.imgur.com/Pbkr6HH.png)

-The midi learn system is encapsulated into a single Max patcher and a javascript file.
+The MIDI learn system is encapsulated into a single Max patcher and a javascript file.
 The included project shows an example of how this patcher can be used.

 This implementation requires that your project use the Max/MSP pattr system, specifically the pattrstorage system.
 All objects that are recognized by the pattstorage system are automatically included in the midi learn system.